DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 KTSG lets players experience writing an East Asian-style narrative using Tarot card meanings to answer prompt questions.
 - Ex: I pull The Empress for the Character Meta card.
 What does this person want to accomplish before the end of time?

+KTSG is a creative exercise game.
+Players get to come up with stories really fast under healthy constraints to get their creativity going.

+Players write stories using Kishotenketsu that don't have a central/driving conflict. <-- yeah I'm gonna have to research this more LOL.

 What can the player do?
 What do players *experience* when they play your game?
 Ex: Mario lets players experience what it's like to be a jumping plumber who rescues a princess.